 Reduced inhibitions, combined with a lowered ability of the body to resist infections, make it remarkably easy for people who use methamphetamine to become infected.

-One of the most common hallmarks of methamphetamine abuse is deterioration of the user’s physical appearance.
+Aligned with the physical effects of weight loss, one of the most common hallmarks of methamphetamine abuse is the deterioration of the user’s physical appearance.

-Let’s start with the teeth.
-People who use methamphetamine on an ongoing basis often end up with a condition known as “meth mouth,” which is characterized by serious tooth decay.
+People who use methamphetamine on an ongoing basis often end up with a condition known as “meth mouth,” which is characterized by severe tooth decay.

-- Regular methamphetamine use also causes blood vessels in the body, including those in the mouth, to shrink.
+- Regular use causes blood vessels in the body, including those in the mouth, to shrink.
 The teeth and gums need a steady supply of blood and oxygen to stay healthy.
-Without it, they decay.
+Without it, they begin to decay.

 - Methamphetamine is made with hydrochloric acid, a highly corrosive substance.
 When people smoke meth, the acid comes into contact with their teeth and erodes the enamel.

-- People who use methamphetamine often crave sweets, and that – combined with inattention to dental hygiene – can accelerate the rate of tooth decay.
+- A common craving for those who use meth is sweets, which, combined with inattention to dental hygiene, can accelerate tooth decay.

 The prevalence of severe dental damage among methamphetamine users is high.
-In 2005, an NPR report revealed that dental costs in the State of Minnesota’s prison system had doubled due to meth mouth.
+For example, in 2005, an NPR report revealed that dental costs in Minnesota’s prison system had doubled due to meth mouth.

 The constriction of blood vessels can lead to significant skin problems too.
 People who use methamphetamine are likely to see any or all of the following: